QuEraComputing/Bloqade.jl/docs/src/contrib.md

 ### Create New Examples

-create a new example project called `my_new_examples` in `examples` and setup the dependencies of `EaRyd`.
+create a new example project called `my_new_examples` in `examples` and setup the dependencies of `Bloqade`.

 ```sh
 .ci/run example create my_new_example